777Samael/Watering_system/README.md

 Voltage divider
 The divider is an element made independently on the soldering prototype board with the use of resistors and screwed connectors.

-The code for the voltage divider diagram at http://www.falstad.com/circuit/ is at the end of the readme.
+#### The code for the voltage divider diagram at [Flastad.com](http://www.falstad.com/circuit/) is at the end of the readme.

 -----------------------------------------------------------------------------------------------------------------------------

 PL

-# Watering system - Arduino
+# System nawadniania - Arduino

-System nawadniania roślin wykorzystujący Arduino Nano, zegar czasu rzeczywistego (RTC DS3231) i pompę wody 12V.
+### System nawadniania roślin oparty o Arduino Nano, zegar czasu rzeczywistego (RTC DS3231) i pompę wody 12V.

 System nawadniania roślin.
 Jest to mój pierwszy "większy" projekt, dlatego wykonanie i kod są dość proste.